Paleo Energy Balls

 Challenges of the Paleo Diet

 On the “hard” side of the equation, eating paleo meant that I spend more time in the kitchen.
 On the paleo diet, pretty much everything is made from scratch.
 And without dairy or grains, I had to spend time making alternatives.
 For example, when I made cauliflower mashed potatoes, instead of splashing in some yogurt, butter or buttermilk, I had to take the time to make a batch of cashew cream.
 The difference was subtle, but the number of dirty dishes in the sink don’t lie!

-Budget wise, I was really worried that paleo was going to be way more expensive than our already high grocery bill, but I found that it actually all worked out.
-I tried to stick with less expensive cuts of meat (slow cooking roasts and braising meats and ground meats.)
-The real reason it wasn’t more expensive is because instead of buying expensive convenience breakfasts and snacks, I was making them from scratch.
+Budget-wise, I was really worried that paleo was going to be way more expensive than our already high grocery bill, but I found that it actually all worked out.
+I tried to stick with less expensive cuts of meat (slow-cooking roasts and braising meats and ground meats.)
+The real reason it wasn’t more expensive is that instead of buying expensive convenience breakfasts and snacks, I was making them from scratch.
 Plus every day, I made two extra servings for dinner so Jase and I had a lunch as well.
 That means no lunch trips to Panera for Jase, and we stayed on track.

 How to Make Paleo Energy Balls

-To finish them off, I made a combo of sliced almonds, salt and toasted coconut and coated the balls in it.
-This is not necessary, but I like texture it adds.
+- Coat To Finish: To finish them off, I made a combo of sliced almonds, salt and toasted coconut and coated the balls in it.
+This is not necessary, but I like the texture it adds.
 Note: if the mixture doesn’t stick, you can roll the balls in a tiny bit of maple syrup to first.

 How to Store Paleo Energy Snack Balls